fbaube/go-gedcom555/LINKS.md

 # Implementation issues

+* [Best practices](https://www.tamurajones.net/GEDCOMForm.xhtml)
 * Not LINEAGE-LINKED but LINAGE-LINKED, LINEAGE_LINKED, Lineage - Linked
-* Event GEDCOM never caught on, isn't widely supported, is practically forgotten.
+* Event GEDCOM never caught on, isn't widely supported, and is practically forgotten.
-* [Best practices](https://www.tamurajones.net/GEDCOMForm.xhtml)
 * If HEAD.GEDC.FORM.FORM is EVENT, issue an informational message, and continue processing as a LINEAGE-LINKED GEDCOM.
-* Validating Event GEDCOM is an optional advanced feature; it is okay to simply report errors for all unrecognised tags.
+Validating Event GEDCOM is an optional advanced feature, so it is okay to simply report errors for all unrecognised tags.
 * The GRAMPS Wiki "GRAMPS and GEDCOM page" discusses GRAMPS XML that gets lost by GEDCOM.